 As with all Nordic Ware products, the quality of their Geo Cookie Stamps is amazing.
 They are quite rugged, made from heavy cast aluminum, and I love the vintage look of the wooden handles!
 The Naturals Big Baking Sheet is a winner too.
 It’s high quality, and it’s nice and large, which means you can bake more cookies at a time!

 These Maple Sugar Cookies are simple and delicious.
 You don’t need a ton of ingredients or fancy decorations – they are perfect on their own.
-Sweet and soft, with the yummy flavour of pure maple syrup.
+Sweet and soft, with the yummy flavor of pure maple syrup.
 If you’d like to kick it up a notch, you can dip them in a maple glaze or brush them with maple syrup straight out of the oven and then dust them with coarse sugar.
 I did a few with the maple glaze (not pictured) so I’ve included the recipe for the glaze below.

 Happy Holiday Baking!!